 (Again, note that I'm talking about true web editors like Dreamweaver and KompoZer.
 If you use a word processor like Microsoft Word to create a website, you will get a lot of code bloat.
 But to be fair to Word, it is not a web editor.
 It merely provides the facility to convert a document into a web page for convenience of its users.
 It was never intended to be a proper web editor, nor does it pretend to be one.)

 Let me put it this way.
 Even if the code generated by web editors are a few bytes bigger than what you can create yourself, it's probably worth it.
 It saves you the time you take hand coding the page, and attending to the nitty-gritty.
 It is analogous to your washing your clothes by using a washing machine and washing them by hand.
-Washing your clothes by hand may lead to cleaner clothes, since you can pay special attention to specific stains you spot.
+Doing it by hand may lead to cleaner clothes, since you can pay special attention to specific stains you spot.
 But for the most part, a washing machine is more than adequate.
 And you're freed to attend to more important things.
 In the same way, WYSIWYG web editors today are more than adequate in generating good code.
 And they save you time.

 Generally speaking, it all boils down to what you're creating a website for.
 Which is why I divided my answer in this way.
 If you are an incidental webmaster, where your site exists to serve a bigger goal, you'll probably find it frustrating if you are going to spend all your time learning HTML, just to build a website so that you can sell some product or service.
 Like I said, it's like having to learn to build and repair a car, just so that you can drive it to go to work.